 - The possibility of resolving the difficulties in your marriage,

 - Making your own agreement with the help of a qualified family mediator which can be converted into a Separation Agreement with your solicitor,

 - Entering into a Separation Agreement which is an agreement in writing between you and your spouse which does not require attendance at Court,

 - Judicial Separation by way of Court Order,

 - Negotiating the terms of your divorce through traditional negotiation methods or collaborative law, which can be ruled in Court by agreement.

 Proper provision is not defined and varies depending on the circumstances of each individual case.
-The Act sets out all the “factors” to be taken into account By the court to ensure that the spouses and dependant children are properly provided for following the divorce.
+“Family Law legislation sets out all the “factors” to be taken into account by the court to ensure that the spouses and dependant children are properly provided for following the divorce.

 The Court can make Orders, known as ancillary reliefs, in relation to;